yangymargaret/REUNION/README.md

 The options:

-- -p, --root_path : root directory of the data files

 - -b, --cell : cell type, default = 0

     cell type 0 represents PBMC data

 - --data_file_type: the cell type or dataset annotation, default = 'PBMC'

-- --path_save: the directory where the ATAC-seq and RNA-seq normalized read count matrix of the metacells are saved, default = '.'
+- --input_dir: the directory where the ATAC-seq and RNA-seq normalized read count matrix of the metacells are saved, default = '.'

     The default parameter represents the ATAC-seq and RNA-seq metacell data are saved in the same directory of the code.
 Please change this parameter to the directory of the data.